devaultcrypto/devault/doc/build-unix.md

 [miniupnpc](http://miniupnp.free.fr/) may be used for UPnP port mapping.
 It can be downloaded from [here]( http://miniupnp.tuxfamily.org/files/).
 UPnP support is compiled in and turned off by default.
-See the configure options for upnp behavior desired:
+See the cmake options for upnp behavior desired:

 Boost
 -----